SED is a stream editor. A stream editor is used to perform basic text transformations on an input stream (a file or input from a pipeline).

 Having selected a pattern you can either delete or replace it...

-d Delete the pattern space; immediately start next cycle. s/REGEXP/REPLACEMENT/FLAGS (The `/' characters may be uniformly replaced by any other single character within any given `s' command.)
+d Delete the pattern space; immediately start next cycle. s/REGEXP/REPLACEMENT/FLAGS (The `/' characters can be uniformly replaced by any other single character within any given `s' command.)

 The `s' command attempts to match the pattern space against the supplied REGEXP.
 If the match is successful, then that portion of the pattern space which was matched is replaced with REPLACEMENT.